transdigiware/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the **Nodes** page and click **Add ordering service**.
 2. Click the option to **Import an existing ordering service**.
 3. Select the **Service location** where the ordering service was deployed, and click the **Add file** button to select the JSON that represents the ordering service.
 4. When you are asked to associate an identity, select the peer organization identity.
-In this tutorial, that would be `Org2 Admin`.
+In this tutorial, that would be `Org2 MSP admin`.
 Click **Add ordering service**.

 When this process is complete, it is possible for `Org2` to create a channel hosted on the `Ordering Service`.